yeappl/CompareContourScript/README.md

 The script:
 - Retrieves matching structures by name from the current patient’s active plan.
 - Computes intersection and union volumes by sampling points within their combined bounding boxes and checking 'volume.IsPointInside(x,y,z)'.
-- Calculates the DSC for each matching pair.
+- Calculates the DSC and % volume change for each matching pair.
 - Displays results in a table within the GUI.

 ## Safety